The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

-What is a typical day like and/or what are some common tasks you perform?
+What is the typical day like and/or what are some common tasks you perform?

 What training, classes, experience, or skills development would you recommend to someone who wishes to enter your practice area?

-What is the most challenging aspect of your practice area?
+What is the most challenging aspect of practicing in this area?

-What is unique about this practice area at your firm?
+What is unique about your practice area at your firm?